+111 Ibid., paras.
+5-7.

-- 112. According to the Court, the objectives of these trainings were to familiarize the participants with the content of the SOP, the different steps involved in the audit process; and to enable them to play an active role in the implementation of recommendations, taking into account the SOP.
-111 - 113.
-The Court informed that various steps had been taken to address unimplemented recommendations in a timely manner, including: - (a) the designation of a single Unique Leader for each unimplemented internal audit recommendation, in consultation with audit clients and in coordination with OIA; - (b) follow-up meetings on implementation progress with directors and section chiefs; - (c) internal progress reports to senior management; and - (d) drafting of a template, which was provided to all audit clients to propose action plans for all open recommendations with a deadline for implementation.
-112 - 114.
-During the session, the Court explained that the designation of Unique Leaders helped obtaining clarity on the sections responsible for taking the lead on the implementation of recommendations and facilitated follow-up.
+recommendations in a timely manner, including:

+- (a) the designation of a single Unique Leader for each unimplemented internal audit recommendation, in consultation with audit clients and in coordination with OIA; - (b) follow-up meetings on implementation progress with directors and section chiefs; - (c) internal progress reports to senior management; and - (d) drafting of a template, which was provided to all audit clients to propose action plans for all open recommendations with a deadline for implementation.112

+114. During the session, the Court explained that the designation of Unique Leaders helped obtaining clarity on the sections responsible for taking the lead on the implementation of recommendations and facilitated follow-up.

-- 115. At its seventh session, the AC welcomed the comprehensive efforts undertaken by the Court to familiarize the directors and section chiefs with the SOP on participation in audits and follow-up of audit recommendations. - 116.
-The Committee recommended that the Court provide the recommendation owners (Unique Leaders) with additional background information on the process for accepting / rejecting audit recommendations and expressed its expectation that such efforts will contribute to the efficient follow-up on recommendations as well as a reduction of unimplemented recommendations.
-113 - 117.
-The Committee recommended that the Court modify its SOP "Participation in audits and follow-up of audit recommendations" so that the provision regarding the timely delivery of information, as stipulated for the external audit, 114 also apply to the internal audit.
-115
+115. At its seventh session, the AC welcomed the comprehensive efforts undertaken by the Court to familiarize the directors and section chiefs with the SOP on participation in audits and follow-up of audit recommendations.

+116. The Committee recommended that the Court provide the recommendation owners (Unique Leaders) with additional background information on the process for accepting / rejecting audit recommendations and expressed its expectation that such efforts will contribute to the efficient follow-up on recommendations, as well as a reduction of unimplemented recommendations.113

+The Committee recommended that the Court modify its SOP "Participation in audits and 117. follow-up of audit recommendations" so that the provision regarding the timely delivery of information, as stipulated for the external audit,114 also apply to the internal audit.115

-2. Follow-up on the recommendations of the OIA
+Follow-up on the recommendations of the OIA 2.

-- 118. According to the "Report of the Court on follow-up of internal audit recommendations116", submitted at the AC's seventh session, there had been a decrease in the number of unimplemented recommendations from 121 to 44 (reduction by 64 per cent), when excluding the new recommendations made by the OIA in 2017.
-In addition, implementation plans for the remaining unimplemented recommendations have been adopted.117 - Furthermore, the OIA submitted at the AC's seventh session a report entitled "Annual Report of the Office of Internal Audit: Implementation of Audit Recommendations (Situation as at 17 January 2018)118".
-Based on the report, the OIA issued a total of 334 recommendations from 2011-2017, out of which 186 recommendations (56 per cent) are implemented; 87 recommendations (26 per cent) are in progress; 40 recommendations (12 per cent) have been closed and 21 recommendations (six per cent) were rejected. - 120.
-During the seventh session, the Court explained that, despite the progress made in increasing the implementation rate, the number of unimplemented recommendations remained a capacity challenge, as the OIA also makes new recommendations each year, which need to be addressed. - 121.
-The Court expressed the view that advisory services from the OIA should be received at an early stage during the planning of projects.
+According to the "Report of the Court on follow-up of internal audit recommendations,"116 submitted 118. at the AC's seventh session, there had been a decrease in the number of unimplemented recommendations from 121 to 44 (reduction by 64 per cent), when excluding the new recommendations made by the OIA in 2017.
+In addition, implementation plans for the remaining unimplemented recommendations have been adopted.1

+119. Furthermore, the OIA submitted at the AC's seventh session a report entitled "Annual Report of the Office of Internal Audit: Implementation of Audit Recommendations (Situation as at 17 January 2018)."118 Based on the report, the OIA issued a total of 334 recommendations from 2011-2017, out of which 186 recommendations (56 per cent) are implemented; 87 recommendations (26 per cent) are in progress; 40 recommendations (12 per cent) have been closed and 21 recommendations (six per cent) were rejected.

+During the seventh session, the Court explained that, despite the progress made in increasing the 120. implementation rate, the number of unimplemented recommendations remained a capacity challenge, as the OIA also makes new recommendations each year, which need to be addressed.

+The Court expressed the view that advisory services from the OIA should be received at an early 121. stage during the planning of projects.
 This approach would contribute to considering the advice from the OIA ex ante rather than, as it is currently the case, ex post.
-As an example, the Court cited the early involvement of the OIA within the procurement process for the maintenance of the premises in the amount of approximately &1.5 million.
+As an example, the Court cited the early involvement of the OIA within the procurement process for the maintenance of the premises in the amount of approximately €1.5 million.

+122. At the AC's eighth session, the Court submitted the "Report of the Court on participation in internal audits and follow-up on audit recommendations"119 and provided the AC with an updated "Standard Operating